 Doctor Who originally began in 1963.
 It revolved around a mysterious alien called the Doctor, who travels through time and space in his magnificent machine called the TARDIS, which stands for Time and Relative Dimensions in Space.

 Originally the TARDIS had the power to change its outside shape and size in order to blend in with its surroundings, whilst its inside shape and size remain the same.
-However the device that does this, called the Chamelion circuit gets damaged in the first episode, resulting in the TARDIS assuming the form of a police box for the rest of the series.
+However the device that does this, called the Chamelion circuit,is damaged in the first episode, resulting in the TARDIS assuming the form of a police box for the rest of the series.

 The Doctors real name and identity has never been revealed, with the Doctor merely being an alias.

 Originally the Doctor was played by William Hartnell, who played the character as a doddering, bad tempered, even somewhat callous, but still ultimately heroic character.

 The show was a massive success right away thanks in no small part to the introduction of the Doctors archenemies, the Daleks.

 The Daleks were a race of hideous, slimy mutants, housed within tank like robots.
 The Daleks sought to exterminate all other life forms in the universe as they believed them to be inferior.
 Devoid of any compassion or pity, the Daleks were an instant sensation due to their ruthless nature, unique design, and frightening voices.

 Throughout the 60’s Britain would be gripped in what would become known as Dalekmania which at one point even topped Beatlemania.

 Sadly however William Hartnell was not a well man when he played the Doctor and was eventually forced to quit after just 3 years.
-The writers got round this by revealing that the Doctor had the power to change his entire body when he was mortally wounded.
-This process would become known as regeneration and it would later be revealed that the Doctor could do this 12 times allowing him to have 13 different bodies.
+The writers got round his departure by revealing that the Doctor had the power to change his entire body when he was mortally wounded.
+This process would become known as regeneration and it would later be revealed that the Doctor could do this 12 times, allowing him to have 13 different bodies.